iam92786/embedded_android/cpp_in_Android.md

-# Step to Cross Compile c/cpp programme for Android
+# Step to Cross Compile c programme for Android

 1. Compile c program code with statically compile (In Linux-ubuntu native machine)
 ```